-The SEND coordinator attends regular in-service training sessions held by the LA and additional courses and conferences as appropriate.
+The SEND coordinator attends regular in-service training sessions held by the Local Authority and additional courses and conferences as appropriate.
 Staff and Governors are encouraged to attend all relevant INSET.
-INSET is provided for in the school's budget and school development plan.
+INSET is provided for inline with the schools development plan and context of needs for the presenting cohort.